Wondering if the Medina County Board of Developmental Disabilities (MCBDD) can help you or a family member?

 Children ages 6 through 15 years are considered eligible for services if they have a documented history of life-long disability and critical functional limitations in at least three areas on the COEDI.
 Children must have their eligibility redetermined at age 16 to be considered for continued services.

-Persons age 16+ are assessed through the Ohio Eligibility Determination Instrument (OEDI).
+Persons ages 16and up are assessed through the Ohio Eligibility Determination Instrument (OEDI).
 Much like the COEDI, this process evaluates how the individual functions in life areas including: self care, self-direction, language, learning, mobility, capacity for independent living, and economic self-sufficiency.

-Persons 16 years of age or above are considered eligible for services if they have a documented history of life-long disability and significant functional limitations in at least three of seven areas on the OEDI.
+Persons ages 16 and up are considered eligible for services if they have a documented history of life-long disability and significant functional limitations in at least three of seven areas on the OEDI.

-If an individual is determined eligible for services, they will be connected to a Service and Support Administrator (SSA) to create a customized service plan.
+If an individual is found eligible for services, you will be connected to a Service and Support Administrator (SSA) who will work with you to develop a personalized service plan.

-If an individual is deemed not eligible for services, you will be notified by letter along with information on how to appeal the decision.
-Our staff can also connect you with other community resources which may be available to you and your family.
+If an individual is found not eligible for services, you will receive a letter with information about how to appeal the decision.
+Our staff can also help connect you with other community resources that may support you and your family.

 Contact